The Hatfields and the McCoys. The Jets and the Sharks. The Capulets and the Montagues. The National Park Service and the National Park Association.

 People in the 50s were very, very serious about the design of things.
-Coming off the heels of a depression and a second World War, the ‘50s had a booming economy and no idea what to do with their free time.
+Coming off the heels of a depression and a second World War, this era had a booming economy and no idea what to do with their free time.

-Fads Sprang up everywhere.
-Hula-Hoops, pogo sticks.
+Fads sprang up everywhere.
+Hula-Hoops, pogo sticks, etc.

-Instead they threw themselves into design and fashion with gusto heretofore reserved for the French.
+Instead, they threw themselves into design and fashion with gusto heretofore reserved for the French.

 Modern and futuristic were the buzzwords of the day.
 Anything space race, aerospace, sleek metal or chrome colors were the rage.
-Even the cars had massive, aerodynamic pastel colored shark fins.
+Even the cars had massive, aerodynamic pastel-colored shark fins.

 Into that world sprang Mission 66, an ambitious 10-year plan to expand and improve national park infrastructure in time for the Parks Service 50th anniversary in 1966.